DeveloperZahra/Course_Documentation/CourseDocumentationReportCode.md

 The Math class provides various mathematical functions.

-• Math.Abs: Returns the absolute value of a number.
+â€¢ Math.Abs: Returns the absolute value of a number.

         int value = -10;
         int absoluteValue = Math.Abs(value); // absoluteValue = 10
-• Math.Pow: Raises a number to a specified power.
+â€¢ Math.Pow: Raises a number to a specified power.

         double result = Math.Pow(2, 3); // result = 8
-• Math.Sqrt: Returns the square root of a number.
+â€¢ Math.Sqrt: Returns the square root of a number.

        double squareRoot = Math.Sqrt(16); // squareRoot = 4
 * Math.Round:  a floating-point number to the nearest integer or specified number of decimal places.